-Azul announced the implementation of SkyBreathe® 360° eco-flying platform to improve flight efficiency and reduce CO2 emissions.
+Azul selects SkyBreathe® to improve fuel efficiency and CO2 impact

 São Paulo, January 23, 2023 – Azul, the first Brazilian airline in a number of destinations, is excited to announce the implementation of SkyBreathe®, the world’s leading fuel efficiency software.
 The new fuel management system will help the airline improve efficiency and reduce costs by accurately tracking and analyzing fuel usage on the ground and during flights.